 - Don’t write essays as it is hard to read on a screen.

-- Titles and headings help scan reading – these make it easier for visitors to find information quickly and easily.
+- Titles and headings help scan reading by breaking up the text – these make it easier for visitors to find information quickly and easily.

 - Don’t exaggerate; instead use testimonials to showcase your business and link to other useful sites.

 - Engage your visitors by talking to them in an easy to understand way designed for your target visitors.

 - If you want the visitor to do something then make this call for action obvious and clear.